Amsterdam tram line 5

 Tramlijn 5 is a tram line operating between Amsterdam and Amstelveen in the Netherlands.
 Operated by the municipal transport company GVB, the route normally runs between Van Hallstraat (signed as Westergasfabriek) in Amsterdam and Stadshart in the neighbouring municipality of Amstelveen.
 Tram line 5 connects several important areas of the city, including the Zuidas financial district and Leidseplein, and also provides a rapid tram route south of Amsterdam Zuid station to Stadshart, Amstelveen's town centre.

 Temporary diversion

-Starting from 19 August 2020 and until 23 May 2023, tram lines 3 and 5 have been diverted due to the renewal of the Bullebak bridge over the Brouwersgracht forcing the closure of the Zoutkeetsgracht tram loop.
-During this period, line 3 has been diverted to the loop on Van Hallstraat at Westergasfabriek, normally the line 5 terminal, and line 5 has been diverted to a temporary crossover at Eerste Marnixdwarsstraat on Marnixstraat just south of the Bullebak bridge along the normal line 3 route.
+On 19 August 2020, tram lines 3 and 5 started to divert due to the renewal of the Bullebak bridge over the Brouwersgracht forcing the closure of the Zoutkeetsgracht tram loop.
+Since then, line 3 has been diverting to the loop on Van Hallstraat at Westergasfabriek, normally the line 5 terminal, and line 5 diverted to a temporary crossover at Eerste Marnixdwarsstraat on Marnixstraat just south of the Bullebak bridge along the normal line 3 route.
 These diversions were made because the bidirectional line 5 trams can change ends at the temporary crossover while unidirectional line 3 trams could not.
+On 29 August 2023, the Bullebak bridge renewal was completed and the double-ended trams of line 5 could continue to Zoutkeetsgracht.
+The single-ended trams of line 3 could still not be used as turning loop at Zoutkeetsgracht was still not available due to construction.

-Taking into account the long-term diversion, the line has 24 stops and a scheduled travel time of 36 minutes between the terminals: Eerste Marnixdwarsstraat and Stadshart.
+Taking into account the long-term diversion, the line has 24 stops and a scheduled travel time of 36 minutes between the terminals: Zoutkeetsgracht and Stadshart.